- Low resolution for faster download [PDF 14 MB] 2016

 - High resolution for better print quality [PDF 52 MB] 2016 high resolution, 508 accessible

-Notice: Following guidance from the CDC and recommendations from state and local public health authorities in consultation with NPS Public Health Service Officers, our staff supporting the Junior Cave Scientist program are now teleworking, and we have temporarily suspended the mailing and processing of books and badges as of March 16.
+Notice: Following guidance from the CDC and recommendations from state and local public health authorities in consultation with NPS Public Health Service Officers, our staff supporting the Junior Cave Scientist program are now teleworking, and we have temporarily suspended the mailing and processing of books and badges.
 Telework is a public health strategy to slow the spread of COVID-19 by minimizing person-to-person contact, especially to protect the most vulnerable, including the elderly and people with underlying conditions.

 The activity booklet will remain available for download and we encourage independent use of the material for non-commercial educational purposes.
 Updates to the Junior Cave Scientist program will be posted to this website as conditions change.